Resume Tips

 Key Takeaways:

-- Start your resume with the most concise objective description.
+- Start your resume with an objective and clear statement.

-- Tailor your resume for each job application.
+- Tailor your resume to each job you apply for.

 - Emphasize transferable skills.